masato1122/Examples_QE/README.md

 ------------

-To use python scripts prepared, the following libralies need to be installed in advance while the python scripts are not absolutely necessary.
+To use python scripts prepared, the following libralies need to be installed in advance while the python scripts are not absolutely necessary to run QE jobs.

 * python
 * pymatgen